 When you send emails, not every email makes it to the inbox of customers.
 The event when emails fail to reach the inbox is referred to as bounce.
 Basically, there are two types of bounces, soft bounces, and hard bounces.
-Soft bounces are temporary and usually result due to full inboxes.
+Soft bounces are temporary and usually result in full inboxes.
 On the other hand, hard bounces are permanent and occur due to the use of non-existing email addresses.

 One of the best solutions to address this challenge is to maintain and update your email list with the right customer emails.
 Make sure to give your potential customers the ability to change and update information whenever they are changing their emails.

 Filling the inboxes of your customers with irrelevant content can result in an increase in spam complaints.
 Moreover, the unsubscribe rate of your emails is also likely to increase.
 While choosing the subscription option, consumers usually leave some clues about what they expect from you.
 Make sure to check the subscription process in order to see what your consumers want to receive and how often.

 You can also try changing the message tone of your email.
 For instance, instead of sounding like a pushy salesman, try to craft the email in a friendly tone.
 It will show your customers that you are trying to help them out.
 This can help in lowering spam complaints significantly.